samlawski/codecookies/flask-2-tutorial/09-crud.md

 templateEngineOverride: md
 ---

-In the previous exercises you learned to set up a database and models.
+In the previous exercises, you learned to set up a database and models.
 But we haven't really done anything with the data yet.
 How do we do that?

 You may have heard of **CRUD**.
 It stands for Create, Read, Update, Delete.
 Those are the four ways you can interact with your data.
 Reading data means getting it from the database.
 Creating data writes a new record to your database table.